wp-plugins/viral-sharing-buttons-by-up/readme.txt

 * Improved stability of plugin code.
 = 1.0.9 =
 * Fixed fatal error on plugin settings page.
+= 1.0.10 =
+* Added new Rewards widget.
+Webmasters can now offer incentives to encourage users to share their content.

 == Upgrade Notice ==
 There is no need to upgrade just yet.